 As evidence of that, Dr. Liu refers to a study published in a March 2021 issue of The International Journal of Molecular Sciences.
 In it, authors suggest that ongoing developments in “visualizing and guiding techniques” and surgical materials are “continuously improving the safety and efficacy” of minimally invasive spine-fusion procedures and enhancing “the learning curve” of surgeons.”

-This same study indicates that, in the future, mini-spine-fusion procedures could be paired with other advancements in techniques and materials, including ceramics as bone-grafting materials, stem cell therapies, platelet-rich plasma-mediated bone grafting and regeneration, and even 3-D printing.
+This same study indicates that, in the future, mini-spine-fusion procedures could be paired with other advancements in techniques and materials, including ceramics as bone-grafting materials, repair cell therapies, concentrated platelets-mediated bone grafting and regeneration, and even 3-D printing.

 “The possibilities are almost limitless,” says Dr. Liu, although he quickly adds that preservation of spinal health is more effective than any surgical approach or treatment protocol.
 He offers these tips:

 - Exercise the body’s core (trunk) muscles, which provide support to the spine.

 - Practice good posture when standing or sitting.